unioslo/harbor-cli/docs/usage/basic-usage.md

 harbor --format json project list
 ```

-See the [Global options](./options.md) page for more information on the available global options.
+See the [Options](./options.md) page for more information on the available global options.